Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Experiment Setup

-\paragraph{SFT Memorizes rather than Generalizes.} Another critical finding is the failure of \sftcomp in out-of-distribution (Zero-shot) settings.
-While \comp achieves a near-perfect 90.26\% on I.I.D., its performance collapses to 26.25\% on Zero-shot (Table~\ref{tab:empirical_results_b}).
-This stark contrast indicates that SFT primarily incentivizes the model to memorize specific relational patterns seen during training.
-When tailored with novel relations where memorization is impossible, the superficial reasoning learned via SFT fails completely.
+\textbf{SFT Memorizes rather than Generalizes.} While \sftcomp achieves a near-perfect 90\% in IID, it collapses to 18\% in Zero-shot (Table~\ref{tab:empirical_results_b}).
+This indicates that SFT incentivizes memorizing relational patterns seen during training; but fails when faced with novel combinations where memorization is impossible.